 The top three

-Below, we list the best of the best full-size BBQs in each of their three main categories, including charcoal, gas and pellet varieties.
+Below, we list the best of the best full-size BBQs in each of their four main categories, including charcoal, gas, pellet and electric varieties.
 Charcoal BBQs are a great choice for the budget conscious, as well as those that like a more traditional barbecue experience.
 Gas grills offer unparalleled convenience and speed, but require a gas canister and, in general, a little bit more spend to buy.
-While Pellet grills combine the flavour associated with charcoal grills and smokers with more of the convenience (and speed) of gas, they do tend to cost more but we tackle all of this below.
+Pellet grills combine the flavour associated with charcoal grills and smokers with more of the convenience (and speed) of gas, they do tend to cost more but we tackle all of this below.
+Finally, Electric grills are extremely convenient, cheapest to run in the long term and are best suited to areas where naked flame grilling is prohibited.

 The best charcoal BBQ